 Welcome!

-The “Intimate Kingdom" is a site focused on the role the Song of Songs plays in the Kingdom of God, and one's personal relationship with Christ and His body. (apart from the religion of "churchianity") Take a look around.
-If you like what you read so far - feel free to download the free eBook, and then subscribe to get new posts.
+The “Intimate Kingdom" is a site focused on the meaning of the Song of Songs to the Kingdom of God, and an intimate relationship with Jesus Christ.
+Take a look around.
+If you like what you see - feel free to subscribe to get new posts.

 Recent Song of Songs Posts Below